-Dr Elizabeth Day has been practising meditation and yoga for over 20 years.
-She spent six years as an ordained monastic within the Ajahn Chah monasteries in the UK.
-She has held leadership positions in the Health and Higher Education sectors, including as Academic Head of a School of Counselling and Psychotherapy.
+Dr Elizabeth Day has been practising meditation and yoga for over 30 years, including as an ordained monastic within the Ajahn Chah monasteries in the UK.
+She has held leadership positions in the Health and Higher Education sectors, including as Head of Department of Psychotherapy and Counselling at AUT in Aotearoa New Zealand.
 She has a Doctorate in intersubjectivity, and is a qualified yoga teacher and Gestalt psychotherapist.
+She teaches meditation retreats locally and internationally.

 Willa Thaniya Reid spent 18 years in Ajahn Chah monasteries in Thailand and the UK extending her practice of meditation and Buddhist contemplation.
 As the senior nun of the Chithurst community in England for eight years, she supported both the lay and monastic communities.
 She has taught retreats in Europe, America, Australia and the UK, and continues to teach in the US and NZ.
 She has a Masters of Counselling, and clinical pastoral training.